 - Pour the chocolate mixture into the cream cheese mixture and beat until incorporated.

 - Add in the sour cream and one of the eggs into the cream cheese mixture.
 Beat until incorporated.
 Scrape down the sides of the bowl.
-Add the rest of the eggs one at a time until all incorporated and Scrape the sides of the bowl again.
+Add the remaining eggs one at a time until all are incorporated and scrape the sides of the bowl again.

-- Wrap the bottom of the springform pan with heavy tin foil.
-I always double wrap it to prevent leaking.
-Place the cheesecake into a slightly bigger pan and fill with an inch to two inches of hot water.
-Make sure the tin foil protects the cheesecake so water doesn't leak into it.
+- Wrap the bottom of the springform pan with 2 layers of heavy-duty tin foil.
+Place the cheesecake into a slightly bigger pan and fill with 1 inch of water.

 - Pour the cheesecake batter on top of the oreo cookie crust.

 - Place in the oven.
 Let the cheesecake bake for 1 hour 16 minutes or until done.
-To make sure the cheesecake is done, give it a wiggle.
+To make sure the cheesecake is done, gently give it a wiggle.
 If it slightly jiggles in JUST the middle like jello, then it's done.
 If it jiggles all over, it needs to bake longer.
 Turn off the heat and crack the oven door slightly.
-Let it cool in the oven.
+Let it cool in the oven for 1 to 2 hours until it reaches room temperature and then place in the fridge to chill overnight.

 - In a microwave-safe bowl, add in the chocolate chips, Baileys, and heavy cream.
 Microwave for 1 minute and stir until the heavy cream is incorporated.
 Microwave one more time for 30 seconds and stir until the ganache comes together and is smooth.